lst627/lst627.github.io/_publications/2023-10-10-missing-modality.md

 Recommended citation:

 ```
-@misc{li2023makes,
+@article{li2023makes,
-      title={What Makes for Robust Multi-Modal Models in the Face of Missing Modalities?},
+  title={What makes for robust multi-modal models in the face of missing modalities?},
-      author={Siting Li and Chenzhuang Du and Yue Zhao and Yu Huang and Hang Zhao},
+  author={Li, Siting and Du, Chenzhuang and Zhao, Yue and Huang, Yu and Zhao, Hang},
-      year={2023},
-      eprint={2310.06383},
-      archivePrefix={arXiv},
-      primaryClass={id='cs.AI' full_name='Artificial Intelligence' is_active=True alt_name=None in_archive='cs' is_general=False description='Covers all areas of AI except Vision, Robotics, Machine Learning, Multiagent Systems, and Computation and Language (Natural Language Processing), which have separate subject areas.
-In particular, includes Expert Systems, Theorem Proving (although this may overlap with Logic in Computer Science), Knowledge Representation, Planning, and Uncertainty in AI.
-Roughly includes material in ACM Subject Classes I.2.0, I.2.1, I.2.3, I.2.4, I.2.8, and I.2.11.'}
+  journal={arXiv preprint arXiv:2310.06383},
+  year={2023}
 }
 ```